|

 Other Duties: Occasionally operating a D7 Dozer.

-Fighting for our country who wouldn't let us win, but allowed
+Fighting for our country who we love, even though they allowed

-others to spit on us when we returned to the states.
+others to spit on us when we returned home.

 The bonds between those of us in Nam, were unlike anything I have ever experienced.